 While we have engaged in formal political dialogue with NATO since 2005, our practical cooperation dates to 1953 when we were the first Partner nation to participate in Exercise Coronet, a physical demonstration of NATO air power at a time of Soviet expansion in Europe.

-More recently as a NATO Partner nation, Australia has made significant contributions to NATO-led operations.
+More recently Australia has made significant contributions to NATO-led operations.
 This includes the NATO-led International Security Assistance Force in Afghanistan (2003-2014), NATO’s Resolute Support Mission in Afghanistan (2015-2021), NATO Mission Iraq (2018-present), and are an operational partner for NATO’s Operation Sea Guardian (2022-present).
+Australia is also an active participant in NATO’s Science for Peace and Security Programme working on issues such as emerging and disruptive technologies and energy security.

 In 2014, in recognition of our contribution to NATO mission and operations, Australia was granted NATO Enhanced Opportunities Partner status as a ‘valuable, capable and reliable partner’, alongside Finland, Georgia, Jordan, Sweden, and Ukraine.
 This provided additional opportunities for regular political consultations, access to interoperability programs and exercises, and information sharing.